 Drawing your vegetable garden layout is easy and fun!
 Once you get into the habit of doing it (and maybe even creating your own custom template) it will get easier every year.
 Just be sure to keep your sketches so that you can use them to create your designs year after year.

 Your veggie garden doesn’t have to merely be functional, it can be beautiful too.
 If you want to learn how to build and incorporate gorgeous structures into your design, then you need a copy of my Vertical Vegetables Book!
-It will give you tons of ideas and inspiration, as well as a dozen step-by-step projects you can build yourself!
+It will give you tons of ideas and inspiration, as well as two dozen step-by-step projects you can build yourself!
 Order your copy now!

 Learn more about my Vertical Vegetables book here.